CS3219-AY2526Sem1/cs3219-ay2526s1-project-g35/backend/history-service/README.md

 4. **Input validation**: All inputs are validated before database operations
 5. **Rate limiting**: Consider adding rate limiting for production
 6. **CORS**: Configure CORS_ORIGIN appropriately for your frontend

+## Session ID Migration

+If you're upgrading from a previous version without `session_id` support, see [SESSION-ID-MIGRATION.md](SESSION-ID-MIGRATION.md) for detailed migration instructions.

+The migration adds:
+- `session_id` column to the `histories` table
+- Index on `session_id` for better query performance
+- Updated API to accept optional `session_id` parameter

 ## Troubleshooting